|

 534. deja vu

-the experience of thinking that a new situation had occurred before
+the experience of thinking a new situation already occurred

 535. lodestar